the-turing-way/the-turing-way/chapters/continuous_integration.md

 Can use containers with CI

-Dockefiles can indeed be used with Travis
+Dockefiles can be used with Travis

 *Make this chapter about CI with travis running though it the same way the VC chapter is about version control with git running through it.*